Museum of Science and Industry (Chicago): Transportation Gallery

 The Transportation Gallery, located in the east wing of the museum on the first and second levels, contains several permanent exhibits.

-In the middle of the wing is The Great Train Story, a 3500 sqft HO-scale model railroad which recreates an embellished version of the "Empire Builder" rail line from Chicago to Seattle, with sections depicting downtown Chicago, the Chicago suburbs, the Great Plains, the Rocky Mountains and the Cascades, and downtown Seattle with a cargo port.
+In the middle of the wing is The Great Train Story, a 3500 sqft HO-scale model railroad which recreates an embellished version of the Empire Builder rail line from Chicago to Seattle, with sections depicting downtown Chicago, the Chicago suburbs, the Great Plains, the Rocky Mountains and the Cascades, and downtown Seattle with a cargo port.

-In the main level of the gallery is NYC & HRR Locomotive No. 999, known as the Empire State Express, which is alleged by some sources to have been the first steam locomotive in the world to exceed 100 miles per hour (160km/h).
+In the main level of the gallery is NYC & HRR Locomotive No. 999, known as the Empire State Express, which is alleged by some sources to have been the first steam locomotive in the world to exceed 100 miles per hour (160 km/h).
 It was donated to the museum in 1962, and displayed outside until being moved indoors and restored in 1993.

 The first level of the Transportation Gallery also includes a replica of Stephenson's Rocket, which was the first steam locomotive to exceed 25 miles per hour; as well as several carriages and cars showcasing historic and modern road vehicles.

 The second level of the Transportation Gallery consists of the Take Flight exhibit, which features the first Boeing 727 jet plane in commercial service, donated by United Airlines, with one wing removed and holes cut on the fuselage to facilitate visitor access.
 A formerly-working replica of the Wright Brothers' first airplane, the Wright Flyer, is also on display.

 Two World War II warplanes are also exhibited, both donated by the British government: a German Ju 87 R-2/Trop.
 Stuka dive-bomber—one of only two fully-intact Stukas left in the world—and a British Mark 1A Supermarine Spitfire.